Wills

 Thinking about death, especially when old age seems so far away, is not something you probably do very often.
 But are you ever too young to write a will?

-Simply put, no. You are never too young to write a will.
+You can make a legally valid will from the age of 18 years old.
 As soon as you own anything you technically should write a will stating who should get that item when you die.

 Slater and Gordon undertook some research into people’s attitudes to wills and inheritance and found that many people believe that they are just too young to write a will.
-The research showed that only 9 per cent of 16- to 25-year-olds have a will.
-45 per cent of the age group did say that they intended to but most answered that they felt they were too young to warrant having their wishes on paper.
+The research showed that only 9 per cent of 18- to 25-year-olds have a will.
+45 per cent of the age group did say that they intended to, but most answered that they felt they were too young to warrant having their wishes on paper.

 The percentage of those with wills didn’t go up by much in the next age bracket.
 Only 14 per cent of 25- to 35-year-olds have a will, with 43 per cent saying that they intended to, but didn’t feel they were old enough.

-When should you start writing your will?
+When should you make a will?

 The thing about a will is that it doesn’t have to list property or money, but it can reflect your wishes when it comes to personal items.
 For example, say you have an ornament, picture, collectable or precious bit of Star Wars memorabilia that you really want your best friend to have, you need to have it in writing, just in case the worst should happen.